tbaggett/xfgloss/README.md

 ## 3. Existing Renderers Should Always Call the Base Class Versions of Overridden Methods

-The XFGloss renderer classes require their overridden versions of OnElementChanged and OnElementPropertyChanged methods to be called, as well as other overridable properties on a per-control basis.
-Verify your renderers are calling the base class implementations of any overridden methods if the XFGloss properties aren't being applied to your XF controls.
+The XFGloss renderer classes require their overridden versions of OnElementChanged and OnElementPropertyChanged methods to be called, as well as other overridable methods and properties on a per-control basis.
+Verify your renderers are calling the base class implementations of any overridden methods and properties if XFGloss isn't working as expected.

 ---